 - To collect liquid biohazardous waste, aspirate liquid into a flask containing bleach (A) connected to a second overflow collection flask (B) and separated from the vacuum system (D) by an in-line filter (C).
 Biohazardous liquid waste needs to be properly neutralized before disposal.
 Source: Biosafety in Microbiological and Biomedical Laboratories, 5th Edition

-A Class II, A2 Biosafety Cabinet is recommended and the most common type of BSC in use, as it is appropriate for most bio-hazardous work applications.
+A Class II, A2 Biosafety Cabinet is the most common type of BSC in use as it is appropriate for most bio-hazardous work applications.
 Class II BSC provide personnel protection from bio-hazardous materials using HEPA filtered air prior to release into the room, in addition to providing product protection (to maintain sterility).
 Information on specific classes and types of Biosafety Cabinets can be found at http://www.cdc.gov/biosafety/publications/bmbl5/BMBL5_appendixA.pdf

 Contact OEHS (313-577-1200) before having any BSC connected (or disconnected) to the building exhaust system.